slub/kartenforum_georeference/README.md

 ### Running tests

+> If you want to run all tests make sure to have [ddev-kartenforum](https://github.com/slub/ddev-kartenforum) locally setup and running.
+Also make sure to have `sshpass and `libvips-tools` installed.

-First make sure to download the test data.
-This can be done by running the following scripts (make sure you have `sshpass` installed):
+For running all tests you need to download the test data.
+This can be done by running the following scripts:

 ```bash
 scripts/download_testdata.sh